kuanb/gorouter/README.md

 # gosm-router

 A simple routing and map matching library for auto traces built in Go.
+This project was initially created as an exploration of a very lightweight and performance-focused map matching service for short traces.
+To learn more, read [this blog post](https://kuanbutts.com/2025/12/25/lightweight-go-router/).

 ## Overview